google/ExoPlayer/docs/track-selection.md

 ### Selecting specific tracks

-It's possible to specify specific tracks in `TrackSelectionParameters` that should be selected for the current set of tracks.
-Note that a change in the available tracks, for example when changing items in a playlist, will also invalidate such a track override.

-The simplest way to specify track overrides is to specify the `TrackGroup` that should be selected for its track type.
-For example, you can specify an audio track group to select this audio group and prevent any other audio track groups from being selected:
+It's possible to specify in `TrackSelectionParameters` which of the currently available tracks should be selected.
+First, the player's currently available tracks should be queried using `Player.getTracksInfo`.
+Second, having identified which tracks to select, they can be set on `TrackSelectionParameters` using `TrackSelectionOverrides`.
+For example, to select the first track from a specific `audioTrackGroup`:

 ~~~
 player.setTrackSelectionParameters(
     player.getTrackSelectionParameters()
         .buildUpon()
-        .setOverrideForType(new TrackSelectionOverride(audioTrackGroup))
+        .setOverrideForType(
+            new TrackSelectionOverride(audioTrackGroup, /* trackIndex= */ 0))
         .build());
 ~~~
 {: .language-java}

+Note that a `TrackSelectionOverride` will only apply to media items that contain the `TrackGroup` specified in the override.
+Hence an override may not apply to a subsequent media item if that item contains different tracks.

 ### Disabling track types or groups